 The most common side effect of biological treatments is a reaction in the area of skin where the medication is injected, such as redness, swelling or pain, although these reactions aren't usually serious.

-However, biological treatments can sometimes cause other side effects, including problems with your liver, kidneys or blood count, so you will usually need to have regular blood or urine tests to check for these.
+However, biological treatments can sometimes cause other side effects, including problems with your liver, kidneys or blood count, so you'll usually need to have regular blood or urine tests to check for these.

-Biological treatments can also make you more likely to develop infections, so you should tell your doctor as soon as possible if you develop symptoms of an infection, such as a sore throat, a high temperature (fever), or diarrhoea.
+Biological treatments can also make you more likely to develop infections.
+Tell your doctor as soon as possible if you develop symptoms of an infection, such as:

 Biological medication will usually be recommended for three months at first, to see if it helps.
-If it is effective, the medication can be continued.
+If it's effective, the medication can be continued.
 Otherwise, your doctor may suggest stopping the medication or swapping to an alternative biological treatment.

-There is not enough scientific research evidence to say that complementary therapies, such as balneotherapy (bathing in water containing minerals), works in treating psoriatic arthritis.
+There's not enough scientific evidence to say that complementary therapies, such as balneotherapy (bathing in water containing minerals), works in treating psoriatic arthritis.

-Complementary therapies can sometimes react with other treatments, so you should talk to your GP, specialist or pharmacist if you are thinking of using any.
+Complementary therapies can sometimes react with other treatments, so talk to your GP, specialist or pharmacist if you're thinking of using any.